-In accordance with Item 402(u) of Regulation S-K, promulgated by the Dodd-Frank Wall Street Reform Act and Consumer Protection Act of 2010, we are providing the following disclosure about the ratio of the annual total compensation of our chief executive officer to the median annual total compensation of our employees.
-For the year ended December 31, 2021:
+In accordance with Item 402(u) of Regulation S-K, promulgated in accordance with the Dodd-Frank Wall Street Reform Act and Consumer Protection Act of 2010, we are providing the following disclosure about the ratio of the annual total compensation of our chief executive officer to the median annual total compensation of our employees.
+For the year ended December 31, 2022:

-- the median of the annual total compensation of all employees of our Company except our principal executive officer was reasonably estimated to be \$41,879; - the annual total compensation of our chief executive officer was \$2,103,600; and - based on this information, the ratio of the annual total compensation is estimated to be 50:1.
+- · the median of the annual total compensation of all employees of our Company except our principal executive officer was reasonably estimated to be \$43,798; - the annual total compensation of our chief executive officer was \$972,200; and - based on this information, the ratio of the annual total compensation is estimated to be 22:1.

 We identified our median employee using a multistep process in accordance with the SEC rules.
-We first examined the annual cash compensation paid to each of our employees during 2021, excluding our chief executive officer, which we gathered from our payroll data.
-This population consisted of all of our full-time, part-time and temporary employees who were employed by us on December 31, 2021.
-We believe the use of annual cash compensation consisting of base pay and wages paid for all employees is a consistently applied compensation measure because this measure reasonably represents the principal form of compensation delivered to all of our employees and because we typically do not widely distribute annual equity awards or pay bonuses to our employees.
-Next, we excluded approximately 154 employees in Chile and approximately 113 employees in Spain, which represents less than 5% of our workforce, as permitted under the de minimis exemption to the SEC rules.
-The total numbers of U.S. employees and non-U.S. employees were 5,048, and 725, respectively, before taking into account such exclusions and for purposes of calculating such exclusions.
-After taking into account the de minimis exemption, 5,048 employees in the U.S. and 458 employees located outside of the U.S. were considered for identifying the median employee.
-We also annualized the total cash compensation paid to those employees who commenced work with us during 2021, but did not work for us the entire calendar year.
-For purposes of this disclosure, compensation paid in foreign currencies was converted to U.S. dollars based on exchange rates in effect on December 31, 2021.
-Using this compensation measure, we were able to identify our median employee: an hourly-paid, U.S. based technical service representative.
-Once we identified our median employee, we then calculated the annual total compensation for such employee in accordance with the requirements of Item 402(c) of Regulation S-K. With respect to the annual total compensation Table included in this Proxy S
+We first examined the annual cash compensation paid to each of our employees during 2022, excluding our chief executive officer, which we gathered from our payroll data.
+This population consisted of all of our full-time, part-time and temporary employees who were employed by us on December 31, 2022.
+We believe the use of annual cash compensation, consisting of base pay and wages paid for all employees, is a consistently applied compensation measure because this measure reasonably represents the principal form of compensation delivered to all of our employees and because we typically do not widely distribute annual equity awards or pay bonuses to our employees.
+Next, we excluded approximately 173 employees in Mexico and approximately seven, two, and one employees in Canada, Uruguay, and Brazil, respectively, which represents less than 5% of our workforce, as permitted under the de minimis exemption to the SEC rules.
+The total numbers of U.S. employees and non-U.S. employees were 3,465, and 736, respectively, before taking into account such exclusions and for purposes of calculating such exclusions.
+After taking into account the de minimis exemption, 3,465 employees in the United States and 553 employees located outside of the United States were considered for identifying the median employee.
+We also annualized the total cash compensation paid to those employees who commenced work with us during 2022, but did not work for us the entire calendar year.
+For purposes of this disclosure, compensation paid in foreign currencies was converted to U.S. dollars based on exchange rates in effect on December 31, 2022.
+Using this compensation measure, we were able to identify our median employee: a representative data reviewer in research and development, based in one of our foreign subsidiaries.
+Once we identified our median employee, we then calculated the annual total compensation for such employee in accordance with the requireme